front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 **IMPORTANT: this release should be the last one before `2.0.0`.
 It means that you MUST ensure that your application does not trigger any deprecation warnings so you could upgrade to future Front-Commerce releases.**

+### Cache must be emptied upon first deployment

+If your store was running on `2.0.0-rc.1`, you should empty the application cache (usually Redis) upon deployment.
+It is required to solve an issue with incorrect category urls being cached in Redis (see [#204](https://gitlab.com/front-commerce/front-commerce/-/merge_requests/204)).

 ### More flexible store URLs

 It is now possible to use a base url for your stores that contain a base path.
 This means that in `config/stores`, the url key can now contain an URL looking like `https://www.example.com/fr`.
 In previous versions you could only use subdomains like `https://fr.example.com`.